academe/SagePay-Integration/README.md

 At this time, Sage Pay Pi supports just `card` payment types.
 However, there are three different types of card object:

-1. `Request\Model\SessionCard` - The fist time a card is used.
+1. `Request\Model\SingleUseCard` - The fist time a card is used.
 It has been tokenised and will be held agains the merchant session key for 400 seconds before being discarded.
 2. `Request\Model\ReusableCard` - A card that has been saved and so is reusable.
 Use this for non-interaractive payments when no CVV is being used.